 Celebrities and Royalty: If you're famous and you haven't stayed at the Ahwahnee yet, what's the matter with you?
 Your public has certain expectations, and let's face it, the Ahwahnee would look gorgeous on you.
 A far from complete list of entertainers who've slept here includes Brad Pitt, Lucille Ball (while filming The Long, Long Trailer), Judy Garland, Mel Gibson (while filming Maverick), Charlton Heston, Douglas Fairbanks, Jr., Joan Baez, Boris Karloff, and Kim Novak.
 John F. Kennedy stayed here, as did Herbert Hoover and Eleanor Roosevelt.
 The Ahwahnee has also been a temporary home to a host of royalty, including Queen Ratana of Nepal, King Baudouin of Belgium, Ethiopian Emperor Haile Selassie, and most famously, Queen Elizabeth and Prince Philip in 1983.

 Lodging: You have three options at the Ahwahnee.
 More accurately, you have three options if you're rich.
 If you're not particularly well off, you might consider a fourth option of just exploring the public rooms and grounds without expending a mortgage payment on actually sleeping here.
-Standard rooms in the Ahwahnee start at $390 per night.
-The Ahwahnee cottages, which include private baths and patios, cost the same.
-The four suites - the Library, Sun Room, Third Floor, and JFK suites - start at $930 per night.
-(Additional children are free, though - you can't discount that.)
+Standard rooms in the Ahwahnee start at around $500 per night, as do the Ahwahnee cottages.
+The suites start at around $650.

 Dining & Shopping: The Ahwahnee's dining room is famed the world over, at least as much for its architecture and views as for its food.
 You'll have to dress up for dinner here.
 There's also a smaller bar & restaurant at the opposite end of the hotel, where you can get sandwiches and cocktails and sundry.
 If you're eating at the latter restaurant, you can also be seated out on the patio, as happy a place to enjoy a meal as you're likely to find in the summer.
 In addition to the restaurants, there's a small gift shop where you can secure vital sodas and candy bars.
 There are also two souvenir shops in the Ahwahnee, one that's mildly expensive and one that's proudly so.